mzdwedar/Bicycle-Tracking/README.md

 Object tracking = object detection + tracker.

-So, any detector can be used as long as it returns its detections as a series of (x, y) points.
+So, any detector can be used as long as it returns its detections as a series of (x, y) points. <br/>
+In this case RetinaNet from Detectron2 was used, in addition to Norfair to tack the objects

 ### Detector
 [Detectron2](https://github.com/facebookresearch/detectron2)